Wiki · Concept · Last reviewed June 25, 2026

 JSON Web Token, usually abbreviated JWT, is the IETF token format defined by RFC 7519: a compact, URL-safe way to represent claims transferred between two parties.
 Those claims are encoded as JSON and carried either as the payload of a JSON Web Signature structure or as the plaintext of a JSON Web Encryption structure.

-A JWT is not a magic login ticket.
-It is a format for claims.
+A JWT is not a login ticket by itself.
+It is a claim format.
 Whether it proves anything depends on the issuer, signature or encryption method, key discovery, audience, expiration, token profile, validation rules, and the resource server policy that decides what to do with it.

 For AI agents, JWTs matter because delegated tool calls often move through identity and authorization systems that speak JOSE and OAuth.
 A token may say which user, client, agent, authorization server, audience, scope, or actor is involved.
 The system still must validate and enforce those claims.